Ahnfelt/jsonr/README.md

 ## Parsing JSONR

 A JSONR file consists of zero or more parameter definitions followed by either a value or zero or more fields.
-Comments and whitespace outside strings are ignored.

 ```
 file = {'$' string ':' value [',']} (value | fields)